L-Jink/daisyui-nextjs-landing-page/README.md

 ## Running the application

 1. Run `npm install` to install the required dependencies.
-2. Run `npm start` to run the application on http://localhost:3000/
+2. Run `npm start` to run the application on http://localhost:3005/

+### Config
+In case the port isn't being set up correctly, amend the `script:start` of `package.json`.
+[Specify Port](https://www.geeksforgeeks.org/how-to-specify-a-port-to-run-a-create-react-app-based-project/)

 ## Re-building the application